AlmirPaulo/RPG_Assistant/index.md

 ## Support

 If you are experiencing any problem, bug or have any question.
 Please visit our [Support Channel](https://discord.gg/4sutReEVE8) on Discord.
-We do not have a I  F.A.Q. page yet, but I will work on that.
+We do not have a  F.A.Q. page yet, but I will work on that.

 ## Premium Version